-The depth of focus refers to the distance along an optical axis required by a laser beam to double its focus area - starting from the focus in the focal plane.
-The depth of focus and its basic physical makeup are important in laser technology, as they are used to determine the right lens for the respective application.
+The depth of focus, otherwise known as double Rayleigh length, refers to the distance along an optical axis required by a laser beam to double its focus area - starting from the focus in the focal plane.
+The depth of focus and its basic physical assumptions are significant in laser technology, as it is used to select the right lens for the respective application.

-The depth of focus depicts the range in the space of an image in which an object is adequately sharp and in focus.
-This is why the “depth of focus” is also called the depth of sharpness.
-This means that an imaging system (in our case, the laser beam) can be adjusted in the range of image depth without blurring the result.
+The depth of focus represents the area in the image space of an imaging, optical system in which a sufficiently sharp image of a focused object is formed.
+Which is why “depth of focus” is also called depth of sharpness.
+This means that an imaging system (in our case, the laser beam) can be moved in the range of image depth without blurring the result.

-The downside you face with decreasing the focus diameter is that the depth of focus also decreases, i.e. it needs to be focused more precisely.
+The conflict of objectives lies in the fact that with decreasing focus diameter, the depth of focus also decreases, i.e. it needs to be focused more precisely.

 Unlike the 7.5 inch lens.
 The large focal length allows a high laser power, for example, to cut acrylic sheets that are thicker than 25 mm.